-That was the end of the Get Started tutorial.
+That was the end of the Get Started tutorial part 1.
 I hope you learned something from it.

 From here on you can explore the rest of the documentation or dig straight in to the project.

-If you want a litle better AI, you can use the AIPath script which is included in the project.
+If you want a little better AI, you can use the AIPath script which is included in the project.

 You can continue with the next part of the get started tutorial, where we will use navmesh graphs: Using navmeshes